AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 tags: #programming #golang #linux #DAW
 ---

 Revision tracking added to **git**.
-This is how text editing should be controlled
+This is how text editing should be controlled.

 As I said the last time having a smooth programming **ENV:** is important when you want to program on whatever machine (on your network) you are on.